dpcairns/react-famous-cats/labs/LAB-06-07/MOB-LAB-07.md

 - `src/components/Search.js`
 - `src/components/App.js`

-Visually design the Search Component and place into App.
-You want to offer a form with a text box and button for searching (don't hit the
+Visually design the Search Component and place into App (or Header or whereever it should go).
-API on per keystroke basis, wait for enter or button click).
+ You want to offer a form with a text box and button for searching (don't hit the API on per keystroke basis, wait for enter or button click).

 ## Make the Search Component "Talk" to the url